Skip to main content

 What the Bid and Ask Actually Mean

+The bid is the highest price any buyer is currently willing to pay.
+The ask is the lowest price any seller will accept.
+The bid-ask spread is the gap between them.
 When you send a market buy order, you fill at the ask.
-When you send a market sell order, you fill at the bid.
-Every market order you place automatically costs you the width of the spread.
+When you sell, you fill at the bid.
+Every market order costs you the width of the spread.

-Here's a concrete example.
-ES is showing a bid of 5,200.25 and an ask of 5,200.50.
+ES is showing a bid of 6,600.25 and an ask of 6,600.50.
 The spread is 1 tick (0.25 points).
 If you buy at the ask and immediately sell at the bid, you lose $12.50 per contract without price moving at all.
-That's not a loss from being wrong about direction.
-That's the cost of immediacy.
+That's the cost of immediacy, like exchanging currency at an airport: the booth's markup is the price of not waiting.

 Who's on the Other Side: Market Makers